 As a large proportion of recruits for the County Lines include excluded school children, local communities further believe that greater support should be presented in local schools.
-A recommendation includes a united front from both the government and educational bodies to protect school children, while increasing their knowledge on drug and knife crime in London.
+A recommendation includes a united front from both the government and educational bodies to protect school children while increasing their knowledge of drug and knife crime in London.

 This effort could reduce the number of excluded individuals, resulting in a lack of recruits for County Lines.

 As the increase of stabbings and deaths hit our newspapers, it is highly important that active changes are put in place to protect those affected within this emergency.
 Without intervention, the County Lines will continue to damage the lives of the younger generation, while increasing the number of drugs and knife crime in London.
 Once this area has been affected, it is likely that criminal organisations will continue to develop, moving across larger cities through England and Wales.

 If you are involved in fuelling the drug industry by consuming illegal substances, it is important that you acknowledge the damage you are causing to yourself and those surrounding you like in this current epidemic.

 By acknowledging your drug-related issue, expert support can be sourced through a rehab facility, like ours here at Cassiobury Court.
 Consider the effects of drug use and how this is fuelling the rise of crime across your area.
 If you are from London and seeking a rehab centre locally, then please get in touch.

 With this in mind, we can support you through a number of treatment options to rehabilitate from your dependency, and lead a positive, drug-free future.